WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 npm run front:build:test
 ```

-and inspecting `.app` class in browser's inspector one can see the original definitions in `index.global.scss`.
+and inspecting `.app` class in browser's inspector one can see the original definitions in `index.scss`.
 Inspect where console logs in JavaScript console are coming from.
 It all refers to original sources.
 Compiled files `index.js` and `index.css` at `public/assets/` hold inlined sourcemaps.